U.S.-led group's Bangladesh garment factory reviews halfway done

 Roughly 50 percent of the factories that do business with members of the Alliance also make garments for members of the separate European-led Accord and Fire and Building Safety.

 The Accord group, which had 100 companies on board as of this month, is doing its own work to ensure the safety of garment workers in Bangladesh.
-Accord members include U.S. companies such as Abercrombie & Fitch Co and American Eagle Outfitters Inc.
+Accord members include U.S. companies such as Abercrombie & Fitch Co (ANF.N) and American Eagle Outfitters Inc (AEO.N).

 The Alliance also said that it has appointed two technical experts to help implement its fire and building safety standards and inspection process, adhering to a set of fire and building safety standards that it says align with the Bangladesh National Building Code.
 The people assigned to that task are Dr. Ishtaique Ahmed, a professor of civil engineering at the Bangladesh University of Engineering; and Technology and Tracey Bellamy, chief engineering officer for Telgian Corp, a fire protection and safety services firm, the Alliance said.